Clan Macdonald of Clanranald: 16th century

-In 1601, the Macdonalds of Clanranald joined the MacDonnels of Glengarry in their constant warring with the Mackenzies of Kintail, ravaging and laying waste to the Kintail area.
+In 1601, the Macdonalds of Clanranald joined the MacDonells of Glengarry in their constant warring with the Mackenzies of Kintail, ravaging and laying waste to the Kintail area.
 While the Macdonald fighting force was in the Kintail area, trouble was brewing in South Uist as Murdoch MacNeil of Barra had taken possession of the lands of Boisdale under the pretext that they belonged to the MacNeils of Barra.
 Donald led his fighting force down South Uist and fought the MacNeils at North Boisdale, killing most of them.
 The surviving MacNeils fled to the remoter islands of the Barra Isles, where Murdoch was finally slain by the Macdonalds of Clanranald.
-Donald, like other Highland chiefs was in debt to the Scottish crown and other chiefs, and he was one of the chiefs who met with the kings' commishioners on Mull agreeing to give security for the king's rents; submit themselves to the laws of the realm.
+Donald, like other Highland chiefs was in debt to the Scottish crown and other chiefs, and he was one of the chiefs who met with the kings' commissioners on Mull agreeing to give security for the king's rents; submit themselves to the laws of the realm.
 Donald was knighted at Holyrood by James VI, in 1617.
 He died at Castle Tioram in 1618 and was succeeded by his son, John.

 17th century

 John, 12th of Clanranald, took part in the wars with Montrose, joining Montrose and Alasdair MacColla, son of Colla Ciotach, at the Battle of Inverlochy in 1645.
 Soon after he returned to his lands to raise more of his clan to find the garrison of Mingarry had been attacked by the Earl of Argyll.
 He then defeated Argyll and reinforced the garrison.
 The Macdonalds of Clanranald then laid waste to the whole of Sunart and Ardnamurchan.
-John died in 1670 on Eriska, South Uist and was buried at Howmore on the same island.
+John died in 1670 on Eriskay, South Uist and was buried at Howmore on the same island.
 He was succeeded by his only son, Donald.

 Donald, 13th of Clanranald lived for the most part at Castle Tioram, on which he made extensive repairs.
 He died in 1686 at Canna, and was buried at Howmore.
 He was succeeded by his eldest surviving son, Allan.
 Allan, 14th of Clanranald was educated at Inverness and also by university tutors at home.
 His principal residence, Castle Tioram, was garrisoned by William of Orange after the Battle of Killiecrankie in 1689; the garrison was removed in 1698.